 Children spend a significant amount of time in prekindergarten with other people who are not members of their families.
 The setting provides numerous opportunities to make friends, collaborate, listen, and develop basic communication skills.

 When kids play and engage in activities with their friends, petty disputes that cause irritation, rage, and other emotional problems are nearly unavoidable.
 These clashes provide opportunities for teachable moments.
 Trinity Lutheran Classical School in Miles City teaches students to consider how their actions affect others and to develop interpersonal problem-solving skills.

 Teachers provide an assortment of entertainment and fun activities to assist students in developing pre-literacy skills.
 Students sing ABC songs, learn verses to help them differentiate between sounds, listen to stories, and play with alphabet letter blocks.

 Students frequently acquire a feeling of enthusiasm and drive to continue learning as they develop these fundamental skills.
-Pre-literacy learning occurs during activities that are naturally appealing to youngsters.
+Pre-literacy early learning occurs during activities that are naturally appealing to youngsters.
 Doing so establishes positive associations with learning to read.